stooged/ESP32-Server-900/README.md

 the exploit files and payloads will be cached on first load which will allow full offline operation of the exploit, you will still need to plug in the usb drive manually but the ESP32 will not be required in offline mode.

-it will handle usb control which will require you to define the pin you want to use and then use the html data from the <a href=https://github.com/stooged/PS4-Server-900u/tree/main/PS4_Server_900u/data>PS4 Server 900u</a> repo.
+it will handle usb control which will require you to define the pin you want to use and then use the html data from the <a href=https://github.com/stooged/PS4-Server-900u/tree/main/PS4_Server_900u/data>PS4 Server 900u</a> repo, there is no offline cache for this method as the esp32 is required to control the usb.

 the firmware is updatable via http and the exploit files can be managed via http.